This document describes and justifies user provisioning best practices in medium to large organizations.

 Look for the marks throughout this document to find best practices.

-Identity and access management refers to a set of technologies and processes used to coherently manage information about users in an organization, despite the fact that identity data may be scattered across organizational, geographical and application boundaries.
+Identity management and access governance refers to a set of technologies and processes used to coherently manage information about users in an organization, despite the fact that identity data may be scattered across organizational, geographical and application boundaries.

-Identity and access management addresses a basic business problem: information about the identity of employees, contractors, customers, partners and vendors along with how those users authenticate and what they can access is distributed among too many systems and is consequently difficult to manage.
+Identity management and access governance addresses a basic business problem: information about the identity of employees, contractors, customers, partners and vendors along with how those users authenticate and what they can access is distributed among too many systems and is consequently difficult to manage.

 Enterprise Identity and Access Management (IAM) is defined as a set of processes and technologies to effectively and consistently manage modest numbers of users and entitlements across multiple systems.
 In this definition, there are typically significantly fewer than a million users, but users typically have access to multiple systems and applications.